 1/4 tsp salt

-Wash clean and chop the strawberries in cubes
+Wash, clean, and chop the strawberries into cubes.

-In a pan add the sugar, top with the strawberries lemon juice and salt.
+In a pan, add the sugar, then top with the strawberries, lemon juice, and salt.

 Use a brush and cold water to wipe the sides down.

-if you prefer it mushed rather then in chunks, slice the strawberries thinly instead of cubes.
+If you prefer it mushed rather than in chunks, slice the strawberries thinly instead of in cubes.

 Apple is a perfect pectin to add to this.
-Use just a very finely chopped quarter of a peeled apple to this while starting to cook.
+Use just a very finely chopped quarter of a peeled apple for this while it is starting to cook.